 Your company is doing well with the core product.
 However, you want to dip your toes into a new vertical, which looks quite promising.
 So, where do you start?
-At some point in development, many companies start looking toward product diversification.
+At some point in product development, many companies start looking toward product diversification.

 We will go through several steps that product managers (PMs) can take to unleash the product’s potential and recommend juggling the new and core products to ensure that both are on track.